gscontras/probLang/notes.md

 # ToDo MF

 - write general introduction chapter
+- finish conclusion chapter
 - renumber chapters and fix references
 - add appendix chapter on soft-max
+- revise 'lexical uncertainty' chapter
+  - maybe extract a simpler model just for interpretation of disjunction

-# ToDo General (some possibilities)
+# ToDo General (some possibilities; partly mentioned by students)

 - uniform use of pronouns for speakers and hearers: gender neutral "they"?
 - math notation for product "\cdot", "\times" or nothing at all? spacing between factors?
 - check uniform use of level of headings (number of "#"-s)
 - make subsections in each chapter linkable? include small chapter-scope ToC at the beginning of each chapter?
   - open links in new tabs so no code changes are lost (student suggestion)
+- make solutions to exercises available